 Educational attainment levels show 29% of the population with a college degree or higher, slightly lower than the national share of 32.1%.
-This contributes to lower for Missourians.
-Colleges and technical schools household purchasing power.
+This contributes to lower household income and higher rates of poverty for Missourians.
+Colleges and technical schools can improve job opportunities and increase household purchasing power.